basil08/basil08.github.io/content/watchlog.md

 76. Jackie Brown | Quentin Tarantino | 1997
 77. The Thirteenth Floor | Josef Rusnak | 1999
 78. Midnight in Paris | Woody Allen | 2011
+79. A Scanner Darkly | Richard Linklater | 2006
+80. Birdman or the Unexpected Virtue of Ignorance | Alejandro Innaritu | 2014
+81. Everybody Wants Some!! | Richard Linklater | 2016
+82. As Good As It Gets | James L. Brooks | 1997

 # 2022